Wife Carrying Championship

 The legend behind the North American Wife Carrying Championship is based on 19th century Finnish legend “Ronkainen the Robber” who had high qualifications for the men he accepted into his band.
 To prove their worth, men had to compete through a difficult course with a heavy sack (or woman grabbed from neighboring villages) on their back.
 The first modern day wife-carrying event was held in Finland in 1991 and foreign contestants were admitted in 1995.
 Qualifying events are also held in Australia, Sweden, and Estonia.

 The course at Sunday River is built to international specifications at 278 yards in length with two dry obstacles and one water obstacle.
 The race format varies slightly from the World Championship in that there is no minimum wieght limit for the wife, and the winner is determined by a head-to-head final race rather than being determined only by the finishing time in the competitor's initial round.
 Additionally, the North American course is run on uneven ground with elevation changes, as compared to the World course which is predominently flat.
 Helmets are not required for the North American Championship.

 The North American Wife Carrying Championship was founded in 1999 by Sunday River, which today is the organization that owns the event and serves as the santioning body for the United States and Canada to determine the North American winners for the World Championships.
 If you are interested in santioning a state or regional event to qualifying winners for the North American Championship please contact our Marketing Manager, Caroline Ochtera.
 For media inquiries, photos and video of past events, and press access please contact our Director of Communications, Darcy Morse.
-Additional information on wife carrying is available on Wikipedia.
+Additional information the sport of wife carrying is available on Wikipedia and Wife-Carrying.org.

 2012 Wife Carrying Championship